akio-tomiya/Gaugefields.jl/docs/codex/su3_embedded_instanton/topological_charge_method_roadmap.md

     sum(topological_charge_density(U; method=method))
 ```

+`method=:improved` is defined as the tested linear combination of the clover
+and rectangle densities. `method=:rect` remains private and should keep
-Unsupported methods should keep throwing `ArgumentError` until their density
+throwing `ArgumentError` until there is a clear public use case.
-and scalar conventions are pinned by tests.

-## Next measurement candidates
+## Improved Method And Rectangle Candidate

-The existing sample measurement code contains an improved scalar convention:
+The existing sample measurement code contains the improved scalar convention
+now matched by the public `method=:improved` helpers:

 ```julia
 Qrect = 2 * calc_Q(UmunuTA, numofloops, U)
 Qimproved = (5 / 3) * Qclover - (1 / 12) * Qrect
 ```

-The corresponding public density work should preserve the same normalization:
+The corresponding public density preserves the same normalization:

 ```julia
 q_improved(x) = (5 / 3) * q_clover(x) - (1 / 12) * q_rect(x)
 sum(q_improved) == Qimproved
 ```

-The rectangle density is the risky piece.
-Before exposing a public
+The rectangle density is still treated as the risky piece and remains private.
-`method=:rect` or `method=:improved`, a private helper should first reproduce
-the scalar sample result exactly on small serial 4D fields.
+It should only be exposed as `method=:rect` if a later PR identifies a clear
+user-facing reason and keeps the scalar/density normalization pinned by tests.

 ## Suggested small PR sequence

-1. Add a private rectangle-density helper and focused tests against the existing
+1. Done: add a private rectangle-density helper and focused tests against the
-   sample scalar formula.
+   existing sample scalar formula.
 Do not expose a public method yet.
-2. Add a private improved-density helper as a linear combination of the clover
+2. Done: add a private improved-density helper as a linear combination of the clover
    and rectangle densities.
 Test `sum(q_improved) == Qimproved`.
-3. Route `method=:improved` publicly only after the private helper is pinned.
+3. Done: route `method=:improved` publicly only after the private helper is pinned.
    Keep `method=:rect` private unless there is a clear user-facing reason to
    expose it.
-4. Add short manual docs for `method=:improved` after the API is public.
+4. Done: add short manual docs for `method=:improved` after the API is public.
 5. Treat GPU/MPI support as a separate design PR before implementation.

 ## Tests for rectangle and improved density